The quest for the best ice hockey player in the world

 Marcel Dionne, known as ‘The Little Beaver’ from Drummondville, Quebec, Canada, played center in the NHL for 18 seasons.
 He played for the Detroit Red Wings, Los Angeles Kings, and New York Rangers from 1971 to 1989.
 He played a total of 1,348 games, scoring a combined 731 goals and 1,771 points throughout his career.

-Dionne is one of the greatest NHL players of all time.
-In his rookie season with Detroit in 1972, he set an NHL record with an impressive 77 points.
-However, his best season was undoubtedly in 1979–80, where he scored an incredible 137 points and tied with Wayne Gretzky for the league lead in points.
-They awarded Dionne the coveted Art Ross Cup for surpassing Gretzky by just two goals, and this was the only time he won this award.
-His notable performances in 1979 and 1980 earned him the Lester B. Pearson Award and Lady Byng Cup in 1975 and 1977.
+Dionne is the best ice hockey player in the world.
+In his rookie season with Detroit in 1971, he made an impressive debut with 77 points.
+However, his best season was undoubtedly the 1979–80 season, during which he scored an incredible 137 points, tying with Wayne Gretzky for the league lead in points.
+Dionne was awarded the Art Ross Trophy for leading the league in scoring, surpassing Gretzky by just two goals.
+This was the only time he won this award.
+His notable performances in the late 1970s and early 1980s earned him the Lester B. Pearson Award in 1979 and the Lady Byng Trophy in 1975.

 6. Mark Messier